 2. Is XM trustworthy? — Regulation and licenses#

 "Trustworthy" is not a single checkbox.
-XM operates through nine separate legal entities, each supervised by its local financial regulator.
-The entity that onboards you — and the protections you receive — depend on your country of residence.
+XM's official regulation page lists eight group licenses, each tied to a specific legal entity and local regulator.
+The entity that onboards you — and the protections you receive — depend on your country of residence, signup route, and client agreement.

-- EU / Australia clients (CySEC, ASIC): leverage capped at 1:30 for retail, investor compensation schemes (ICF up to €20,000 under CySEC), strict marketing rules.
+- EU clients (CySEC): leverage capped at 1:30 for retail, investor compensation scheme (ICF up to €20,000 under CySEC), strict marketing rules.

 💡 Bottom line: Multiple licenses show regulatory reach, but they do not mean every client gets the same safety net.
 Before depositing, check your Client Agreement to confirm which entity and regulator applies to your account.
 You can verify license status directly on the regulator's public register.